uzma-yakub-7/Find-Your-Home---Accommodation-Marketplace/README.md

 * **Renters/Tenants**
 * **House Owners/Landlords**

-The system enables property searching, detailed viewing, authentication, booking, and interaction — similar to an Airbnb clone built in tutorials.([YouTube][1])
+The system enables property searching, detailed viewing, authentication, booking, and interaction.

 ## **2. Scope of the Project**